 Content must be approved before it can be published

-Content approvals is a way to make sure that content is reviewed and approved before it is published.
+Content approvals are a way to ensure that content is reviewed and approved before publication.
 When an editor has finished working on a content item, the item is set to Ready for Review.
-One or more appointed reviewers must then approve the content item before it can be published.
+One or more appointed reviewers must then approve the content item before publication.
 The reviewers are defined by an administrator in an approval sequence.

 Changes must be approved before they are applied

-Change approvals is a way to make sure that certain changes are reviewed and approved before they are applied.
-The changes that are applicable for review are changes that affect how your website looks to visitors, such as moving a page to another parent item in the structure (as that can affect menus) or changes to access rights, language settings, or expiration dates.
+Change approvals are a way to make sure that certain changes are reviewed and approved before they are applied.
+The changes applicable for review affect how your website looks to visitors, such as moving a page to another parent item in the structure (as that can affect menus) or changes to access rights, language settings, or expiration dates.

 Publish multiple related content items at the same time

-The projects feature and the projects gadget let you preview and publish multiple content items at the same time, such as a landing page, blocks and products (if you have Optimizely Commerce installed) that are part of a campaign.
+The projects feature and the projects gadget let you preview and publish multiple content items simultaneously, such as a landing page, blocks and products (if you have Optimizely Commerce installed) that are part of a campaign.